 Acrylic paint adhere to any absorbent and porous surface.
 Acrylic sticks to ceramics and glass, but if you will just let it dry, it will peel off.
 You need to seal it and use bake method to make sure acrylic will stay on your ceramics.

-All acrylics are generally bakeable and can be used to bake a ceramic or glass item in your oven.
-The best and most safe bakeable acrylic paint are Folk Art Enamel Acrylic paints or Liquitex Professional Heavy Body Acrylic Paints.
+NOT All acrylics are safe and bakeable and can be used to bake a ceramic or glass item in your oven.
+The best and most safe bakeable acrylic paint are Folk Art Satin or Glass Acrylic paints and special bakeable Pebeo Porcelain paint.
+Enamel paints are better options than acrylics.

 Let’s see How to bake acrylic paint on glass or ceramic and what are bakeable paint brands exactly.
 I will also share with you general information about baking method, so you can see it is easy to try even with your children or for a complete beginner.
 But what a wonderful gift or decoration you can create in few hours!